tronikelis/gitdive.nvim/README.md

 OOTB only github is supported, but more repo hosts can be added by changing the configuration, specifically the `remote_url_patterns` `get_host` `url_patterns` `host_to_pathname`

+Or even better open a PR that changes the default config, so everyone benefits ;)